zarif98sjs/blog/hugo_files/myblog/content/blog/hugo.md

 +++
-title = "Creating your firt website using Hugo & GitHub Pages" date = "2019-05-25" author = "Lorem Ipsum" tags = ["website", "hugo" ,"github pages"] cover = "/img/hello.jpg" description = "Making websites is fun agaian !"
+title = "Creating your firt website using Hugo & GitHub Pages" date = "2020-05-25" author = "~10 min read"
+tags = ["website", "hugo" ,"github pages"] cover = "/img/hugocov.png"
+description = "Making websites is fun again !"
 +++

 While creating a website from scratch and deploying it can seem daunting at the first glance , using the help of frameworks like `Hugo` you can build your static websites for your personal use / blog / porfolio and deploy it using `GitHub Pages` .
 Making websites is fun again !